serverless/serverless/docs/guides/compose.md

 # Composing Serverless Framework services

 Deploying multiple services in a monorepository is a very common pattern across larger teams.
-Serverless Framework Compose is meant to simplify deploying and orchestrating multiple services:
+Serverless Framework Compose is meant to simplify deploying and orchestrating multiple services.
+It lets you:

 - Deploy multiple services in parallel
 - Deploy services in a specific order